XCentium/SC-Plugin-ParentCategoriesView/README.md

 Sitecore Commerce Plugin to extend SellablItem with Parent Categories View
 ======================================

-Out of the Box BizFx displays Category-SellableItem association in Category View.
+Out of the Box BizFx displays CategoryToSellableItem association in Category View.
-And you'd need to paginate through the unsorted Grid to find your sellableItem is in the list and disassociate it.
+And you'd need to paginate through the unsorted Grid to find your sellableItem in the list and disassociate it.
 This plugin extends SellableItem EntityView in Bizfx with ParentCategories ChildView.
-This childview would list all SellableItem parent categories and allow to disassociate it from one or many parents.
+This childview would list all parent categories and allows to disassociate it from the SellableItem View.

 Sponsor
 =======